-The Winnet Student Life Building and Gymnasium, 17th and Buttonwood streets, were completed and formally dedicated in September 1991.
+The Winnet Student Life Building and Gymnasium were completed in September 1991.

 Groundbreaking for the Center for Business and Industry took place in November 2001, and the building was completed in January 2003.

-The College broke ground for a new building at the Northeast Regional Center in April 2009, and the new building was completed in summer 2010.
-Renovations to the existing Northeast building were completed in December 2010.
+Groundbreaking for a new building at the Northeast Regional Center took place in April 2009, and the new building was completed in summer 2010.

 A major renovation and expansion of the College’s Main Campus began in summer 2009.
 A new Pavilion Building housing the Culinary Arts and Hospitality Management programs, new student and staff dining services, the Welcome Center and portions of the new College Bookstore opened in fall 2011.
-Renovations to portions of the Bonnell, Mint and West buildings began in January 2010 and are expected to be completed by fall 2014.
+Renovations to portions of the Bonnell, Mint and West buildings were completed in fall 2014.